WSG23/yosai_intel_dashboard_fresh/README.md

-The secret key is not included in the default YAML files. **You must** set `SECRET_KEY` in your environment or a `.env` file before starting the application.
-The API now raises a `RuntimeError` if the variable is missing.
+The secret key is not included in the default YAML files. **You must** provide `SECRET_KEY` via an environment variable, Docker secret or your secret manager (e.g. Vault) before starting the application.
+The API raises a `RuntimeError` if the variable is missing.

 When `YOSAI_ENV=production` the application will refuse to start unless both `DB_PASSWORD` and `SECRET_KEY` are provided via environment variables or Docker